 Meals: Lunch & Dinner

-A scenic 50-minute domestic flight takes you south to Gaafu Alifu Atoll, where the Maldives reveals itself in rings of coral and turquoise lagoons.
+Your journey begins at Velana International Airport, from which a scenic 50-minute domestic flight takes you south to Gaafu Alifu Atoll, where the Maldives reveals itself in rings of coral and turquoise lagoons.

 Upon arrival, you’ll be welcomed by our local hosts and transferred by speedboat to your uninhabited island base.